Bardolph-Automation-Inc/bardolph/docs/language.rst

 Wait With No Action
 ===================
-To wait for the next time interval without doing anything
+To wait for the next time interval without doing anything:

 .. code-block:: lightbulb

   wait

 This can be useful to keep a script active until the last command has been executed.
-For example
+For example:

 .. code-block:: lightbulb